Timothy B. Heath

 He publishes in the field's best journals (Journal of Marketing, Journal of Consumer Research, etc.) while serving as an area editor for the Journal of Marketing, editorial review board member for the Journal of Consumer Psychology, and expert witness for legal cases involving deceptive advertising.

-Professor Heath earned his PhD in business administration at the University of Iowa and has served on the faculties of the University of Pittsburgh, Miami University, ESSEC Business School, and HEC Paris.
+Heath earned a PhD in business administration at the University of Iowa and has served on the faculties of the University of Pittsburgh, Miami University, ESSEC Business School, and HEC Paris.
 He also served as a visiting professor at the University of Notre Dame where he won their MBA program's Outstanding Teacher of the Year award.

 - MAR 6815 Marketing Management